Schedule a Free Consultation

 Given that the family home is often the primary asset owned by a Medicaid recipient that could substantially cover medical expenses, the estate recovery process may involve the appropriation and sale of your residence.
 To shield your acquired assets from such a devastating loss for your family, it is recommended to create an estate plan that safeguards your lifetime achievements.

 Navigating Medicaid estate recovery in New York can be complex, but a skilled Long Island Medicaid planning attorney can be your trusted guide through the process.
 At Schlessel Law PLLC, our attorneys understand the intricacies of estate recovery and can work tirelessly to protect your assets.
 We can help you develop a comprehensive plan to safeguard your estate while still qualifying for Medicaid benefits.
-Contact us today to start your journey towards comprehensive Medicaid estate planning.
+Contact us today to start your journey toward comprehensive Medicaid estate planning.

 Medicaid Trust New York